-- Independent Compensation Committee The Compensation Committee is comprised solely of independent directors. - Independent Compensation Committee Advisor The Compensation Committee engaged its own compensation consultant to assist with its 2019 compensation reviews and determinations.
-This consultant performed no other consulting or other services for us. - Annual Executive Compensation Review The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review of our compensation peer group used for comparative purposes and a review of our compensation-related risk profile to ensure that our compensation-related risks are not reasonably likely to have a material adverse effect on us. - Executive Compensation Policies and Practices Our compensation philosophy and related corporate governance policies and practices are complemented by several specific compensation practices that are designed to align our executive compensation with long-term stockholder interests, including the following:
+- Independent Compensation Committee The Compensation Committee is comprised solely of independent directors. - Independent Compensation Committee Advisor The Compensation Committee engaged its own compensation consultant to assist with its 2020 compensation reviews and determinations.
+This consultant performed no other consulting or other services for us. - Annual Executive Compensation Review The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review of our compensation peer group used for comparative purposes and a review of our compensation-related risk profile to ensure that our compensation-related risks are not reasonably likely to have a material adverse effect on us. - Executive Compensation Policies and Practices Our compensation philosophy and related corporate governance policies and practices are complemented by several specific compensation practices that are designed to align our executive compensation with long-term stockholder interests, including the following: - Compensation At-Risk Our executive compensation program is designed so that a significant portion of compensation is "at risk" based on corporate performance, as well as equity-based to align the interests of our executive officers and stockholders. - Limited Perquisites We provide only limited perquisites and other personal benefits to our executive officers including (i) reimbursement of ground transportation expenses to and from our corporate office to our Chief Executive Officer and (ii) standard relocation benefits.

-- Compensation At-Risk Our executive compensation program is designed so that a significant portion of compensation is "at risk" based on corporate performance, as well as equity-based to align the interests of our executive officers and stockholders. - Limited Perquisites We provide only limited perquisites and other personal benefits to our executive officers including (i) reimbursement of ground transportation expenses to and from our corporate office to our Chief Executive Officer and (ii) standard relocation benefits. - No Tax Reimbursements We do not provide any tax reimbursement payments (including "gross-ups") on any perquisites or other personal benefits. - No Special Health or Welfare Benefits Our NEOs participate in broad-based company-sponsored health and welfare benefit programs on the same basis as our other full-time, salaried employees. - No Post-Employment Tax Reimbursements We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-in-control payments or benefits. - "Double-Trigger" Change in Control Arrangements All change in control payments and benefits for our current executive officers are based on a "double-trigger" arrangement (that is, they require both a change in control plus a qualifying termination of employment before payments and benefits are paid). - Minimum Share Ownership Our executive officers, including our NEOs, and the non-employee members of the Board of Directors are subject to stock ownership guidelines as described below. - Hedging and Pledging Prohibited We prohibit our employees, including our NEOs, and the non-employee members of the Board of Directors from engaging in transactions that are of a speculative nature, including entering into any short sales, put option contracts, transaction in straddles or similar arrangements based on our securities.
+- No Tax Reimbursements We do not provide any tax reimbursement payments (including "gross-ups") on any perquisites or other personal benefits. - No Special Health or Welfare Benefits Our NEOs participate in broad-based company-sponsored health and welfare benefit programs on the same basis as our other full-time, salaried employees. - No Post-Employment Tax Reimbursements We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-in-control payments or benefits. - "Double-Trigger" Change in Control Arrangements All change in control payments and benefits for our current executive officers are based on a "double-trigger" arrangement (that is, they require both a change in control plus a qualifying termination of employment before payments and benefits are paid). - Minimum Share Ownership Our executive officers, including our NEOs, and the non-employee members of the Board of Directors, are subject to stock ownership guidelines as described below. - Hedging and Pledging Prohibited We prohibit our employees, including our NEOs, and the non-employee members of the Board of Directors from engaging in transactions that are of a speculative nature, including entering into any short sales, put option contracts, transaction in straddles or similar arrangements based on our securities.
 We also prohibit our employees, including our NEOs, from pledging our securities.

-2019 Stockholder Advisory Vote on Named Executive Officer Compensation
+2020 Stockholder Advisory Vote on Named Executive Officer Compensation

-The Compensation Committee reviewed the results of the 2019 stockholder advisory vote on our NEO compensation and incorporated the results as one of the many factors considered in connection with the discharge of its responsibilities.
-Since a relatively small majority (approximately 69%) of the votes on the executive compensation program proposal at the 2019 annual meeting voted in favor of the proposal, the Compensation Committee and members of senior management undertook a stockholder engagement effort as described below.
+The Compensation Committee reviewed the results of the 2020 stockholder advisory vote on our NEO compensation and incorporated the results as one of the many factors considered in connection with the discharge of its responsibilities.
+Since a substantial majority (approximately 96%) of the votes on the executive compensation program proposal at the 2020 annual meeting voted in favor of the proposal, the Compensation Committee did not implement any substantive changes to our executive compensation program as a direct result of the stockholders' advisory vote.